mhowlett/Nhiredis/README.markdown

 ## Introduction

-Nhiredis is a .NET client Redis.
+Nhiredis is a .NET client for Redis.
 It is a lighweight wrapper around hiredis, the recommend C client for Redis.

+Nhiredis can be used under both Windows and Linux/Mono.

-## Alternative .NET Redis Clients
+## Other .NET Redis Clients

 There are two recommended clients for .NET listed on redis.io - ServiceStack.Redis and BookSleeve.
 Why do we need another?

-_ServiceStack.Redis_ - I have used this client for some time.
-The impetus for development of Nhiredis was actually the lack of WATCH support in ServiceStack.Redis.
-It would have been possible to add WATCH support to this library - or wait for it to arrive, however there are two other issues I have with this library:
+_ServiceStack.Redis_ - I have used this client for some time, and it does the job.
+However:

-1. There are too many functions in a single namespace and the names of the functions are different to the actual Redis commands.
+1. It's a bit ugly that there are many functions clumped together in a single namespace.
+2. The names of the functions are different to the actual Redis commands (so I can never remember the Redis commands when I work with the CLI).
-2. I just want a lightweight redis client, nothing else.
+3. There is currently no support for the redis command WATCH.
+4. It's somewhat more coupled to other components than I would like.

 _Booksleeve_ - I haven't looked at this library in detail, but on the surface it looks very good.
-Unfortunately if you are constrained to working with C# 3.0, this is not an option.
+Unfortunately if you are constrained to working with .NET versions earlier than C# 4.0 like me, this is not an option.

+## Development Status

+Currently, only a wrapper around the blocking redisCommand function is provided (async funtions are not supported).
+However, with the core framework in place, it is not a difficult task to do the required implementation.

 ## Building